 Guts UK/BSG Trainee Awards

-The Guts UK/BSG Trainee Awards are 1-year grants of up to £5,000 for research or audit/QI on any area of gastroenterology.
-Individuals or networks can apply.
-THIS GRANT CALL IS NOW CLOSED.
+The Guts UK/BSG Trainee Awards are 1-year grants of up to £5,000 for individuals or £10,000 for networks for research or audit/QI on any area of gastroenterology.

-Guts UK and the British Society of Gastroenterology (BSG) are inviting applications under this programme, which is open to UK-based gastroenterology specialty trainees who would like to conduct research or audit/Quality Improvement in any area of gastroenterology (including pancreatology and hepatology) or nutrition.
-The deadline for these awards was 10th September 2018 and the call is now closed, but we plan to open the call again in 2019.
+Guts UK and the British Society of Gastroenterology (BSG) are inviting applications under this programme, which is open to UK-based gastroenterology and allied Specialty Trainees (who hold a National Training Number) who would like to conduct research or audit/Quality Improvement in any area of gastroenterology (including pancreatology and hepatology) or nutrition in relation to gastroenterology.

-Applications can be submitted by individual trainees (Individual Awards) or by collaborators within a network of trainees (Network Awards), though network application needs to name one lead applicant.
+Applications can be submitted by individual trainees (Individual Awards) or by collaborators within a network of trainees (Network Awards), though network applications must name one lead applicant.

 - The project must address an area of clinical need and have clear patient benefit.

 - Pilot and feasibility work to enable larger grant applications will be considered.

 - Applications for the network awards may be for new projects for existing networks or for the development of a project within a new research network.